chain-ml/council-writing-assistant/docs/7_agent.md

 outline_chain = Chain(
     name="Outline Writer",
     description="Write or revise the outline (i.e. section headers) of a research article in markdown format.
-Only use this chain when the ARTICLE OUTLINE is missing or incomplete.", runners=[outline_skill]
+Always give this Chain the highest score when there should be structural changes to the article (e.g. new sections)", runners=[outline_skill]
 )